 The Courts have also introduced other changes to continue their business safely during the pandemic.
-Some of these include using video link or telephone conference calls for some types of hearings to reduce the amount of people who go to court in person.
-For example Mental Health Tribunals are taking place by teleconference and children’s hearings by video conference.
+Some of these include using video link or telephone conference calls for some types of hearings to reduce the amount of people who attend court in person.
+For example, Mental Health Tribunals are taking place by teleconference and children’s hearings by video conference.

 If you are unsure about what will happen with your case, contact your solicitor or get in touch with your local Sheriff Court or Tribunal.